Tree I sent to Helen. Ona was a sibling of John, Margaret, and Stanley. Ronnie is the daughter of Ona. |

 Ronnie also explained that her mother kept up correspondence, and she even still had the addresses, leaving little doubt about the connection!
 They were:

-Mrs Jessie Kisielius
+Mrs Jessie Kisieliusand

 105 South Willow St